Vauxhall Grandland X Hybrid review

-Vauxhall is on the cusp of launching its first fully electric car – the Corsa-e hatchback – but before that landmark moment there’s the small matter of its maiden plug-in hybrid to contend with: the Grandland X Hybrid4.
+Vauxhall is on the cusp of launching its first fully electric car – the Corsa-e hatchback – but before that landmark moment, there’s the small matter of its maiden plug-in hybrid (PHEV) SUV: the Grandland X Hybrid.

-The company’s largest SUV is based on the same underpinnings as the Citroen C5 Aircross, Peugeot 3008 Hybrid4 and DS 7 Crossback E-Tense, while it can count the MINI Countryman, Kia Niro and Mitsubishi Outlander PHEV among its non-PSA rivals.
-The Ford Kuga and BMW X1 xDrive25e are due in 2020 too, making this an increasingly crowded segment.
+The company’s largest SUV is based on the same underpinnings as the Citroen C5 Aircross Hybrid, Peugeot 3008 Hybrid and DS 7 Crossback E-TENSE, while it can count the MINI Countryman S E ALL4, Kia Niro PHEV and Mitsubishi Outlander PHEV among its rivals.
+The Ford Kuga and BMW X1 xDrive25e plug-in hybrids are due during 2020 too, making this an increasingly crowded segment.

 It’s a shame, then, that the Grandland X lacks a standout feature to distinguish it from the pack.
 Yes, the 1.6-litre turbocharged petrol engine and dual electric motors deliver a hefty 296bhp, and the resulting 0-60mph time of 5.9 seconds is pleasingly daft for a family SUV.
 But this combination is typical of most premium plug-in hybrids these days, and not unique to the Vauxhall.

 The prospect of 204mpg also looks promising on paper, but as is the case with any PHEV, this is a laboratory figure that assumes you’ll start each journey with a full battery.
-On our test run on a mix of motorways and country roads in Germany, we averaged around 45mpg: not bad for a car of this size, but short of what we’ve seen from some full hybrids that (in theory) should be less efficient.
+On our test run on a mix of motorways and country roads, we averaged around 45mpg: not bad for a car of this size, but short of what we’ve seen from some full hybrids – and even the odd pure-petrol car – that (in theory) should be less efficient.